• Skip to main content

 You start with the gravy, which hinges on sherry and those roasted turkey wings that are turned into a simple broth — but again, like I said, you can use regular chicken broth instead.
 But you need enough broth so you can poach the turkey breast very gently.

 Poaching keeps the meat super moist, and is infinitely better for a piece of skinless breast than roasting or pan-frying.
-Finish it off with some simple mashed potatoes and a vegetable of your choice and there you have it: Traditional, with a bit of modern technique.
+Finish it off with some wild mushroom stuffing or simple mashed potatoes and a vegetable of your choice and there you have it: Traditional, with a bit of modern technique.

 Even if you skip the Thanksgiving gravy and side dishes, I urge you try poached turkey breast: It is so much juicier and really lends itself to whatever gravy or sauce you feel like using that day.
 Other great options are Southern red eye gravy, and maple bourbon gravy.